Tozzer Library: History

-After Tozzer’s retirement in 1947, Margaret Currier was appointed as the third Librarian but the first professional librarian to lead the Peabody Museum Library.
-By this time, the Library’s collections had exceeded its physical location within the Museum, and plans were soon drafted for a building of its own.
+After Tozzer's retirement in 1947, Margaret Currier was appointed as the third Librarian but the first professional librarian to lead the Peabody Museum Library.
+By this time, the Library's collections had exceeded its physical location within the Museum, and plans were soon drafted for a building of its own.
 With the help of donations from the Tozzer family, among others, the new building underwent construction in 1973.
 The collections were moved to the newly renovated building in 1974, and the Peabody Museum Library was subsequently renamed to Tozzer Library, in honor of Alfred Tozzer (Weeks 1987).

-Antonio Rodriguez-Buckingham served briefly as the fourth Librarian, from 1974-1977, and was then followed by Nancy J. Schmidt, professional librarian and educational anthropologist, from 1977 to 1984.
-From the conception of the Library until then, the Peabody Museum had been largely responsible for funding the Library’s collection development and staff appointments.
+Antonio Rodriguez-Buckingham served briefly as the fourth Librarian, from 1974 to 1977, and was then followed by Nancy J. Schmidt, professional librarian and educational anthropologist, from 1977 to 1984.
+From the conception of the Library until then, the Peabody Museum had been largely responsible for funding the Library's collection development and staff appointments.
 In 1979, however, Tozzer Library transitioned from the property of the Museum to Harvard College Library (HCL).
 This reorganization aligned library services and practices with those of HCL at large (Weeks 1987).
 Tozzer Library and the Peabody Museum remained closely connected and are still connected to this day.

-In the early 1980s, Tozzer Library began entering bibliographic records into HOLLIS, Harvard’s online library catalog, and in 1986, the Library completed the transition from card catalog to HOLLIS.
+In the early 1980s, Tozzer Library began entering bibliographic records into HOLLIS, Harvard's online library catalog, and in 1986, the Library completed the transition from card catalog to HOLLIS.
 The separate subject cataloguing system, originally devised by Roland B. Dixon, was also switched over to the widely used Library of Congress Subject Headings.
-Although the Library of Congress Subject Headings are now used widely throughout the field of anthropology, Dixon’s original index is still a major resource for research in anthropology, as it represents over a century of publishing in anthropology and is still produced at Harvard.
-Because Dixon had begun indexing journals retrospectively, all the way to the conception of the field of anthropology, the Library’s index has and continues to be one of the most comprehensive indexes of anthropology (Steins 2005).
+Although the Library of Congress Subject Headings are now used widely throughout the field of anthropology, Dixon's original index is still a major resource for research in anthropology, as it represents over a century of publishing in anthropology and is still produced at Harvard.
+Because Dixon had begun indexing journals retrospectively, all the way to the conception of the field of anthropology, the Library's index has and continues to be one of the most comprehensive indexes of anthropology (Steins 2005).
 There is now an online database, Anthropological Literature (AL), for which users can explore citations to both print and digital journals.

-The 1980s saw the turnover of a few different librarians: Sally Williams served as Acting Librarian from 1984-1985, followed by G. Edward Evans from 1985-1988, and then Lynne M. Schmelz, who was originally appointed in 1988.
-Schmelz served on and off through 2018, with the exceptions of Maija M. Lutz (Librarian from 1998-2004) and Janet L. Steins (Interim Librarian from 2009-2010).
+The 1980s saw the turnover of a few different librarians: Sally Williams served as Acting Librarian from 1984 to 1985, followed by G. Edward Evans from 1985 to 1988, and then Lynne M. Schmelz, who was originally appointed in 1988.
+Schmelz served on and off through 2018, with the exceptions of Maija M. Lutz (Librarian from 1998 to 2004) and Janet L. Steins (Interim Librarian from 2009 to 2010).
 After Schmelz retired from Harvard in 2018, Susan L. Gilman became and is still the Librarian of Tozzer Library.